jgscripts/fivem-artifacts-db/README.md

 If you are not comfortable making a PR, could you also [create an issue](https://github.com/jgscripts/fivem-artifacts-db/issues) or send an email to [hello@jgscripts.com](mailto:hello@jgscripts.com) with details of the artifact bug.
 We will review your report and update the database.

+Please provide some evidence which shows what is broken - a link to a Cfx GitHub issue, screenshots or error logs would be ideal.

+## Website

 If you want to make an improvement to the site itself, feel free to submit a PR with that too :)

 ## Sharing